yhrgintoki/robotfeeding-website/content/team/_index.md

 # Meet The Team

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+Our team is passionate about creating the best full-stack robot for education and research.